-The Governor and Ms Susie Annus visited Bunbury and Greenbushes as part of the Governor’s Regional Visit Program this week (Tuesday 12th – Wednesday 13th March).
+The Governor and Ms Susie Annus visited Bunbury and Greenbushes as part of the Governor’s Regional Visit Program, from Tuesday 12th – Wednesday 13th March 2019.

 During the visit, the Governor and Ms Annus met with representatives from local schools and organisations and received updates on plans for community areas and industry.